 Canadian Adult Education Credential (CAEC)

-The Canadian Adult Education Credential (CAEC) will replace the GED® program in the spring of 2024.
+The Canadian Adult Education Credential (CAEC) has replaced the GED® program in Saskatchewan.
+CAEC testing services are now available in Saskatchewan.

 The CAEC is a high-quality, made-in-Canada high school equivalency credential that meets assessment industry standards as a replacement for the GED®.
 The CAEC is for adults who do not have a high school diploma but need an education credential.
 It enables people to get a job, advance their careers or access other training opportunities, including apprenticeship.
 Employers, post-secondary institutions and others can count on the CAEC as a reliable indicator of Canadian adults’ level of educational achievement.